SastaDev/JsonPsty/README.md

 Go to https://json.psty.io and login or sign up, and then go to bottom part of https://json.psty.io/account and take your api-key from there.

 # Examples
-Check root directory of <a href='https://github.com/SastaDev/JsonPsty'>this repository</a> and open examples.py for all available methods and examples.
+Check this ['examples.py'](https://github.com/SastaDev/JsonPsty/blob/main/examples.py) for all available methods and their examples.
-Or <a href='https://github.com/SastaDev/JsonPsty/blob/main/examples.py'>Click here</a>.

 # Initaizling Client
 ```py